johnnyquest/hAbcGeomExport/README.txt

 is a quick hack, try to avoid that--compile with the exact same lib versions, or go for full static linking, if possible (?) )

+To build testing/example hip files, go to the ./data folder in a shell and type
+	./hip_build.sh

+This will build .hip files from their extracted versions.